thspencer/pytivo-video-mgr2/README.txt

 If you press select while on a video file, you will initiate the push operation.
 If you only have one tivo, the file will simply be pushed.
 If you have multiple tivos, a pop-up menu will ask you to choose the proper target.

-If you are posiitoned on a video file and press clear, you will have initiated the delete operation.
+If you are positioned on a video file and press clear, you will have initiated the delete operation.
 If deletes are not allowed or if this is a dvd video, you will simply receive a BONK sound.
 Otherwise, you will be asked to press thumbs-up to confirm and when you do, the file and its associated metadata and artwork will be deleted.
 Note the folder-level metadata or artwork (folder.jpg, default.txt) will NOT be deleted.
 If you press ANYTHING other than thumbs-up, the delete is cancelled.
+The following video files cannot be deleted: 1) those for which deleteallowed is set to false, 2) and video that is part of a DVD since these are virtual files constructed on the fly from the VOB files, and 3) videos that have multiple file system links since vidmgr cannot follow these links to make sure that all references are properly updated.

 At any time on any list you can press the info button to see a complete list of the metadata.
 You can control which metadata items appear at the front of this display and which are ignored (see configuration above).
 On